MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-0.md

 ## Key planning phase of browser support
 <a name="section2"> </a>

-Browser support is an important part of your SharePoint Server 2016 implementation.
+Browser support is an important part of your SharePoint Servers 2016 or 2019 Public Preview implementation.
 Before you install SharePoint Server 2016, make sure that you know the browsers that SharePoint Server 2016 supports.
 The information in this article describes browser support in the following sections:

 - Browser support levels